 Divorce can be stressful under the best of circumstances.
-At Kollias & Giese, we provide our clients with high-quality legal representation in family law matters that may be simple or complex, contested or uncontested.
+At Kollias P.C., we provide our clients with high-quality legal representation in family law matters that may be simple or complex, contested or uncontested.
 Our DuPage County divorce lawyers represent people in DuPage County, Cook County, Kane County, Will County, and the surrounding collar counties.
-We also handle matters related to bankruptcy, as well as probate and estate planning.
+We also handle matters related to probate and estate planning.

 We are committed to a common-sense, problem-solving approach based on understanding each client’s particular needs.
 We provide each client with a thorough explanation of his or her legal rights and obligations so that he or she can make fully informed decisions.
 Recognizing that each client and each case involves a unique set of circumstances, we then design a personalized strategy that responds to the facts of each case.

 In Illinois, you need to have been a state resident for a minimum of 90 days before filing for a divorce from your spouse.
 You can file for a divorce in the circuit court of the county where your spouse or you reside.
 Illinois is a no-fault state, meaning the grounds generally alleged are irreconcilable differences.
 You can obtain a divorce if you have lived separately for a minimum of six months, and either reconciliation efforts have failed, or these efforts go against the family’s best interests.
 In other cases, you may need to meet the criteria for a fault-based divorce.
 Our divorce attorneys can help DuPage County residents pursue a divorce as needed.Parenting Time & Parental Responsibilities (Formerly Visitation and Custody)